Get into dropshipping. Manufacturers ship products directly to your customer for you. You get all the upside without any of the inherent headaches.

 8. Dropified — Popular Shopify app for AliExpress

-This is another Shopify app for populating your store with items and automate your orders on AliExpress, including customer shipping address.
+This is another Shopify app for populating your store with items and automating your orders on AliExpress, including customer shipping addresses.

 That said, there is no Dropified marketplace, but rather a browser plugin that’ll let you pull from anywhere on the web.
 You can set up margin parameters and rules for changing the price points in your store.

-There’s a 14-day free trial; after that it’s $47 per month for the Builder plan, or $39 per month on the annual plan.
+There’s a 14-day free trial; after that, it’s $47 per month for the Builder plan or $39 per month for the annual plan.
 The Premier plan, which costs $127 per month or $97 per month with annual billing, recently added a profit dashboard, Zapier integration, and an unlimited high-speed captcha solver.

 The app has 4.4 out of 5 stars from 104 reviews in the Shopify app store.